Richmond Plaza (South) Improvements

 Why are the gutter drains substantially blocked when construction to Aspen Street months away?

-Tom asked 2 months agoHowdy Neighbor!
+Tom asked over 2 years agoHowdy Neighbor!
 Thank you for your question.
 The start of the project requires the placement of Storm Water Pollution Prevention Plan (SWPPP) inlet protection.
 The inlets are currently protected and not blocked.
 For any additional questions or concerns, please visit EngageHouston.org.

 -